magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Recall from the Dilation specification that subchannels are _record_ pipes (not simple byte-streams).

 All records on the subchannel begin with a single byte indicating the kind of message.
-Any additional bytes are a kind-dependant payload.
+Any additional bytes are a kind-dependent payload.

 The following kinds of messages exist (as indicated by the first byte):
 * 1: msgpack-encoded `FileOffer` message